SavageBell00/HFX-West-Basketball-Database/README.md

 # HFX-West-Basketball-Database
-My MS SQL Server Script creating personal Basketball Database for the Halifax Warriors.
+My MS SQL Server Script creating personal Basketball Relational Database used for the Halifax Warriors Stat Collection.

+Attached in this file is the Complete DDL, Relationship, Views, and Stored Procedure scripts.